 For more information contact the Australian Taxation Office on 13 28 66 or visit the website www.ato.gov.au.
-In addition, the Australia Council for the Arts has published www.ato.gov.au.
-Which can be downloaded free from the Australia Council website.
+In addition, the Australia Council for the Arts has published Artefacts: the Arts and Tax - a practical tax workbook for the arts sector which can be downloaded free from the Australia Council website.